THE BEST TUBELESS TIRES

 Bontrager R3 Hard-Case Light TLR

 Market price USD$65.
-Available through local bike shops that carry Bontrager and Trek products.
+Available online here at the Trek site and at local bike shops that carry Bontrager and Trek products.

 Bontrager’s R3 Hard-Case Light TLR tires are grippy, corner well at speed, and make for a comfortable ride at the right pressure.
 We didn’t get a chance to ride them on wet roads but the absence of any tread pattern to channel water away or help control the wind at higher yaw angles was a little concerning.